A Fast Method to Bulk Insert a Pandas DataFrame into Postgres

 pandas.DataFrame.to_sql

-If you’re looking to insert a Pandas DataFrame into a database, the to_sql
+If you’re looking to insert a Pandas DataFrame into a database, the to_sql method is likely the first thing you think of.

-If the table already exists (this one does) then tell Pandas to append, rather than fail, (if_exists="append"
+If the table already exists (this one does) then tell Pandas to append, rather than fail, (if_exists="append").

 df.to_sql(